 Teaching and/or research assistantships you have undertaken (including the past summer).
+[INSERT a bullet point list]

 Teaching portfolio development (i.e. courses you will be able to teach in a university setting).
 [INSERT a bullet point list and description]